Before the Bell: Five things every Canadian investor needs to know

 Home Capital's still in the news regarding its lifeline and deal with Warren Buffett's Berkshire Hathaway as more details emerge at how quickly the deal came together.
 Its shares rose 27 per cent on Thursday.

-Canada’s BlackBerry Ltd. reported a fall in first quarter revenue that missed estimates as it received fewer orders from its enterprise customers, sending the company’s U.S.-listed shares down 6 per cent in premarket trading.
+Canada’s BlackBerry Ltd. reported a fall in first quarter revenue that missed analyst estimates as it received fewer orders from its enterprise customers, sending the company’s U.S.-listed shares down 7.23 per cent in premarket trading.

 The Fed’s annual stress test results showed that 34 largest U.S. banks have all cleared the first stage, implying they would be able to maintain enough capital in an extreme recession.
 Shares of Bank of America, JPMorgan, Wells Fargo and Goldman Sachs were up between 0.5 per cent and 0.74 per cent in premarket trading.